Jesuits release list of 89 US priests accused of sex abuse

 Maryland released 24 names with allegations dating back to 1950 and USA Midwest released 65 names dating back to 1955.
 Many of the individuals are deceased, and some were previously publicly known to be accused of sexual assault.

 "On behalf of the Midwest Jesuits, I apologize to victim-survivors and their families for the harm and suffering you have endured.
-Many of you have suffered in silence for decades," Brian Paulson, head of the province headquartered in Chicago, said in an open letter.
+Many of you have suffered in silence for decades," Brian Paulson, head of the USA Midwest province, said in an open letter.

 Jesuits are the largest male religious order in the Catholic Church, with some 16,000 members worldwide.
 They operate 30 colleges and 81 schools in the United States and Canada.